librato/api-docs/source/includes/_measurements.md

 #### HTTP Response

 In the response payload the top-level `measurements` key is replaced with the `series` keyword, similar to composite responses.
-The series are no longer keyed by source name, instead series is an array of measurement objects.
+The series are keyed by an array of measurement objects.
 Each measurement object contains either the grouping tag name/value or a set of tag/value pairs (depends if they use the `group_by` option).

 Measurements are flattened to a single pair.
 The time is the Unix Time of the sample, which will be floored to the requested resolution.
 The value is based on the combination of the aggregation performed using the `summary_function` and `group_by` function parameters.